davorg/s3-db-backup/README.md

 # s3-db-backup
-PRogram to backup a MySQL database to an S3 bucket
+Program to backup a MySQL database to an S3 bucket

 A simple program that I use to backup several MySQL databases to various S3 buckets.